castrojo/ublue/README.md

 ![Screenshot from 2021-11-06 16-06-50](https://user-images.githubusercontent.com/1264109/140622498-81d00c9a-fa59-4ea0-9393-7d33511d59a3.png)

-If you want a more in depth view of what's happening, here's a [live video of me convincing Marco to try this](https://www.twitch.tv/videos/1193532435?t=00h22m32s) where we walk through the process, and [a tour with Wimpy](https://www.twitch.tv/videos/1196023856) where we go into more detail.
+If you want a more in depth view of what's happening I encourage you to take this apart and see what it's doing so you can learn about what I'm trying to do, and of course let me know about what you're building so we can celebrate.

 ## Features